microsoft/AzureTipsAndTricks/blog/tip22.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 22 - Deployment Slots for Web Apps using Azure App Service"
+title: "Tip 22 - Deployment Slots for Web Apps using Azure App Service"
 excerpt: "Learn how to use Deployment Slots for Web Apps using Azure App Service"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2017-09-24 17:00:00
 ---

-## Test Web Apps in Production with Azure App Service
+#### Test Web Apps in Production with Azure App Service

 We've recently created a [web app](http://www.michaelcrump.net/azure-tips-and-tricks19/) and uploaded it to Azure App Service.
 We also took a look at [multiple ways](http://www.michaelcrump.net/azure-tips-and-tricks20/) to examine those files through the Azure portal interface and how we'd add [extensions](http://www.michaelcrump.net/azure-tips-and-tricks21/) to our web apps.
 In this post, we'll take a look at using deployment slots for web apps.

-### Creating Deployment Slot
+##### Creating Deployment Slot

 **Hold Up.
 What's a Deployment Slot?** Deployment slots let you deploy different versions of your web app to different URLs.
 You can test a certain version and then swap content and configuration between slots.
-{: .notice--info}

 Go to the Azure Portal and select my App Service and click on **Deployment Slots** under **Deployment** to get started.
 Then click on the **Add Slots** button.
 Give it a name such as `staging` then use an existing configuration source.
 We'll use our "production" web app.
 You know, the cool [quiz application](http://myquizapplication.azurewebsites.net/).